 The Center at 20: Reliability of No Child Left Behind Accountability Designs

-This is the first in a series of posts highlighting key pieces of work from the Center’s first twenty years.
+This is the first in a series of posts highlighting key pieces of work from the Center’s first 20 years.
 Each post will feature a document, set of tools, or body of work in areas such as large-scale assessment, accountability systems, growth, educator evaluation, learning progressions, and assessment systems.
 In keeping with the Center’s 20th anniversary theme, Leveraging the Lessons of the Past, our goal is to apply the lessons learned from this past work to help us improve assessment and accountability practices for the future.

 At the time of the Center’s founding in 1998, the reliability of state accountability systems was a major focus of co-founder, Rich Hill.
 Initially, his interest was piqued by a 1996 statement by Eva Baker and Bob Linn making the argument that in measuring the progress of schools, “fluctuations due to differences in the students themselves could swamp differences in instructional efforts.”
 As states began holding schools accountable for the percentage of students Proficient in a given year (status) and the change in that percentage across one or two years (improvement), Rich believed that it was important that states understand the sources of error in estimates of school status and improvement, their impact on fluctuations in school performance from year-to-year, and consequently, the impact of those sources of error on schools meeting or not meeting state accountability targets.
 In particular, he believed it was important for states to understand, “which factors make a big difference and which ones don’t – and to have some idea of what the reliability of a particular design will be – so that consequences of the accountability system can be proportional to the reliability of the system.”